EXTERNSHIPS/PRO-BONO

 II.
 Policies & Requirements

-The Public Service and Federal Judicial/Federal Agency Externships require students to perform substantive legal work to receive academic credit.
+The Public Service and Full-Time Externships require students to perform substantive legal work to receive academic credit.
 All externships must be unpaid.
 Additionally, student externs must be supervised at their placement by a lawyer actively licensed to practice law in the state where the externship is housed.
-In addition to supervision at their placement, students are also supervised by a faculty member and are required to enroll in a one-hour graded course component.
+In addition to supervision at their placement, students are also supervised by a faculty member and are required to enroll in a one-hour graded course component for a part-time externship or a three-hour graded course component for a full-time externship.
 The course component includes class meetings, time-keeping assignments, reflective journals, and other assignments to further the experiential learning.
 The policies and requirements outlined below are designed to ensure a high-quality experience for students as they work toward their educational goals during their externship.

 For academic planning purposes, only one externship can be counted toward your total graduation requirement.
 Further, students may receive no more than 26 total “out of classroom” credits toward graduation.
 This includes an externship, moot court, law review, independent study, and foreign study.
 This credit maximum does not include credits earned in the law school clinic.
-(More complete information is available in the Student Handbook.)
+(More complete information is available in the Academic Catalog at Academic Policy A.10: Study Outside the Classroom.)

-Students interested in any externship opportunity should meet with Prof. Jessica Haught and/or the Director of the Center for Law and Public Service to discuss the available placement options and eligibility requirements outlined below.
+Students interested in any externship opportunity should meet with Prof. Jessica Haught to discuss the available placement options and eligibility requirements outlined below.

 Back to Top